 Trusting and non-judgemental attitude

-For a therapeutic relationship to develop, grow and flourish, it is crucial a client feels their therapist is trustworthy.
+For a relationship to develop, grow and flourish, it is crucial a client feels their therapist is trustworthy.
 For clients who find it difficult to open up or explore their feelings due to worrying that it is not safe for them to do so, it matters greatly that they can feel confident that their therapist will not judge them.

 Care and warmth